ngahu242/ngahu242/README.md

 - 👋 Hi, I’m @ngahu242
-- 👀 I’m interested in penetration testing, blockchain technology and webdevelopment.
+- 👀 I’m interested in penetration testing, blockchain technology, cybersecurity, and network security.
-- 🌱 I’m currently learning web development, computer networks and kali linux (pen testing)
+- 🌱 I’m currently pursuing a bachelor's degree in Mathematics and Computer Science at Jomo Kenyatta University of Argriculture and Technology.
+I am also learning more about cyber security, computer networks and ethical hacking for my personal growth and development.
-- 💞️ I’m looking to collaborate on web development, network security and web security.
+- 💞️ I’m looking to collaborate on cybersecurity, network security and ethical hacking.
 - 📫 You can reach me on instagram twitter, and discord.
 My username is @ngahu242 on all platforms.
+My email is: ngahujoseph184@gmail.com

 <!---
 ngahu242/ngahu242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.